importdeniz/Finanzplaner/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Deniz Grundman and Karol Kowalczyk.

 ## License